tmarktaylor/pytest-phmdoctest/index.rst

-.. pytest-phmdoctest documentation master file, copied from phmdoctest.
+.. pytest-phmdoctest documentation top level file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.